arh23/strgen-js/README.md

 - The & operator - this will merge and shuffle multiple values.
   For example: *(value1&value2&value3)* can result in values such as *3llevveuaa2v1luuae* etc.

-Sequences do not use quantifiers to generate values.</p>
+Sequences do not use quantifiers to generate values.

 ###Additional controls and parameters